 “The young American String Quartet of the moment”

 - Scherzo: Allegro leggierissimo

-ADAM BARNETT-HART, VIOLIN; DANBI UM, VIOLIN; PIERRE LAPOINTE, VIOLA; BROOK SPELTZ, CELLO
+ADAM BARNETT-HART, VIOLIN; Brendan Speltz, VIOLIN; PIERRE LAPOINTE, VIOLA; BROOK SPELTZ, CELLO

 The Escher String Quartet has received acclaim for its expressive, nuanced performances that combine unusual textural clarity with a rich, blended sound.
 A former BBC New Generation Artist, the quartet has performed at the BBC Proms at Cadogan Hall and is a regular guest at Wigmore Hall.
 In its home town of New York, the ensemble serves as Season Artists of The Chamber Music Society of Lincoln Center, where it has presented the complete Zemlinsky Quartets Cycle as well as being one of five quartets chosen to collaborate in a complete presentation of Beethoven’s string quartets.
 Last season, the quartet toured with CMS to China.